 Some kinds of sharing, however, are unacceptable.
 You may not use the computer to copy someone's words and submit them as your own any more than you may use a Xerox machine to steal someone else's paper -- even if you acknowledge that theft!
 You may not have your friends do your work for you.
 Versions of some of the assignments in this course may have been given in previous years.
 You may not use answers to those assignments.
 To any of you who may be tempted to cheat: the best reason not to is that it's wrong.
 Another is that if you cheat you learn considerably less.
 A third reason is that you will be caught more often than you think.
 If I find evidence of cheating I will follow the procedures spelled out in the Academic Dishonesty sections of the UMass-Boston Code of Student ConductThe penalties for infractions are severe: you will certainly get a 0 for the assignment and may get an F for the course (whether you are the giver, receiver or collaborator) and you may be thrown out of school.

 For a humorous view of this serious situation, see Mike Baldwin's Cornered cartoon from the Boston Globe, September 6, 2005.
-(This copyrighted material is provided here free for educational use with the kind permission of Universal Press Syndicate.)
+(This copyrighted material is provided here free for educational use with the kind permission of the Universal Press Syndicate, now merged with GoComics.)

 For more discussion, see these New York Times pieces on plagiarism and the internet and plagiarism as a moral question and the readers' comments on those articles.
 For an interesting discussion of dishonesty by practicing academics, see Andrew Gelman's blog entry .
 Finally, there's this video - in Norwegian, but with subtitles.
 I found it in Andrew Gelman's blog.